Add an SSH Server With Certificate Auth

 Certificate Authority options

-By default, server credentials are stored in Strong CA. If the Enterprise bundle is enabled for your organization, you may use a third-party CA, instead of the default Strong CA, to issue certificates for authentication to your certificate-based SSH resources.
+By default, server credentials are stored in Strong CA. If the Enterprise plan is enabled for your organization, you may use a third-party CA, instead of the default Strong CA, to issue certificates for authentication to your certificate-based SSH resources.

 For more information, please see Certificate Authorities.